jonathan-fielding/CanvasCLI/README.md

 The codebase to this app is based upon the Yeoman easy-webapp generator that I am the developer of, therefore it has a lot of structure there that is a bit overkill for something like this.
 In addition this means that all dependencies that can be Bower controlled are Bower controlled.

+I did not call the HTML file drawing.html as this would have prevented me from easily demonstrating it on GitHub pages, this is easily renamed

 ##Compiling

 To compile the project -